mattermost/desktop/ISSUE_TEMPLATE.md

 #### Possible fixes

-If you can, link to the line of code that might be responsible for the problem
+If you can, link to the line of code that might be responsible for the problem.